nanocurrency/nano-node/docs/protocol.md

   | Representative | 32    | The account representative for the newly opened account |
   | Account        | 32    | The account being opened |

-The block referenced by Previous must be a Send block.
+The block referenced by Source must be a Send block.

+An exception to the previous remark applies to the Open block of the Genesis
+account: its Source value is the public key of the Genesis account.
+The Open blocks for the 3 different networks are defined by the `..._genesis_data` JSON blocks in `rai/common.cpp`.

 ## Change block

 Reference: `rai::change_block` in `rai/lib/blocks.cpp`

-A Change block sets a new representative for an account
+A Change block sets a new representative for an account.

 A Change block contains the following block-specific fields: